ankita34359/To-Do-App-in-React.js/README.md

 - Delete tasks from the list.

 This app is suitable for tracking daily activities and understanding the fundamentals of React development.

+## Features

+- Add tasks with an intuitive input field.
+- Edit tasks easily using the in-app edit functionality.
+- Delete tasks with a single click.
+- Responsive design that adapts to different screen sizes.
+- Simple and clean user interface styled with CSS.